-Is the 2.0-litre petrol motor punchy enough to overcome the 2 tonne weight of the Range Rover Sport?
+Is a 2.0-litre petrol motor punchy enough to sufficiently propel the 2-tonne weight of this Range Rover Sport down the road?

-Over the last few years, Jaguar Land Rover seems to have shifted their focus on petrol offerings.
-Since the global unveiling of the Ingenium petrol motor in September 2016, the company has introduced petrol variants of the XE, XF, F-Pace, Discovery Sport, and more.
-The latest car to be plonked with a 2.0-litre Ingenium motor is the Range Rover Sport.
-This one here comes in the same state of tune as the F-Type 2.0, but is considerably heavier.
-Is this motor the right fit for a luxury SUV or has JLR gone a step too far with downsizing?
+Over the last few years, Jaguar Land Rover seems to have shifted its focus towards petrol powered machines.
+Since the global unveiling of the Ingenium petrol motor in September 2016, the company has introduced petrol variants of the XE, XF, F-Pace, Discovery Sport, etc. The latest car to get the 2.0-litre Ingenium motor is the Range Rover Sport, which comes in the same state of tune as the F-Type 2.0.
+However, it’s considerably heavier.
+So, the question is this – can this motor really work in a luxury SUV, or has JLR gone a step too far with downsizing?
 Let’s find out.

-Jaguar Land Rover has always offered a full buffet of engine options for the Range Rover Sport.
+Jaguar Land Rover has always offered a plethora of engine options for the Range Rover Sport.
 While the 5.0-litre V8 supercharged petrol sits at the top in the SVR, until recently, the 3.0-litre V6 diesel was the base trim.
-Somewhere in the middle, are the 3.0-litre V6 petrol and the 4.4-litre twin-turbo V8 diesel options as well.
-The addition of the 2.0-litre Ingenium petrol makes it the most affordable Range Rover Sport on sale and thereby puts it at the bottom of the variant range.
-Don’t just shrug off this one simply because it is the base variant – there’s more to it than meet the eye.
+Somewhere in the middle sit the 3.0-litre V6 petrol and the 4.4-litre twin-turbo V8 diesel.
+The addition of a 2.0-litre Ingenium petrol motor makes this the most affordable Range Rover Sport on sale today.
+But don’t just shrug because this is the base variant, because there’s more here than meets the eye.

-On the inside, the Range Rover Sport has a very well-appointed cabin.
-Although the RR Sport P300 sits at the bottom of the variant list, it still has the InControl Touch Pro Duo – which in common parlance are the two screens on the centre console – one for the infotainment system and another for the climate control and driving modes.
-While the display is crisp, the response to touch isn’t as sensitive as some of the other cars in the price range.
+Inside, the Range Rover Sport has a very well-appointed cabin.
+Although the RR Sport P300 sits at the bottom of the variant list, it still has InControl Touch Pro Duo – two touchscreens in the centre console, one for the infotainment system and the other for the climate control and driving modes.
+While the display is crisp, the response to touch isn’t as sensitive and accurate as some of the other cars in this price range.

-Although the car has traditional knobs to regulate the temperature, you can only adjust the fan speed using the touchscreen and it requires you to take your eyes away from the road.
-And then there is a third screen for the instrument cluster.
-It is extremely informative and I just love how you can change the display as per your preference – you a single or a two-dial setup, navigation or even the media information.
-You can make these changes using the touchpads on the steering wheel.
-Frankly, I would have preferred traditional buttons but there’s no denying that these make the car look and feel chic.
+Although the car has traditional knobs to regulate the temperature, you can only adjust the fan speed using the touchscreen, which requires you to take your eyes off the road.
+There is also a third screen for the instrument cluster, which is extremely informative – and I just love the way that you can customise the display as per your preference.
+You can opt for a single or a two-dial setup, navigation, or even media information.
+These customisations can be done using the touchpad on the steering wheel.
+Frankly, I would have preferred traditional buttons, but there’s no denying that these features make the car look and feel chic.

 - Range Rover Sport Petrol